swapnilk30/JavaDeveloperNotes2024/README.md

 40. How blocking queue works ?
 41. Difference between hashmap and concurrent Hashmap ?
 42. Lets say you are working with hashmap, First key is null, value is Ravi, Second key is null, value is Bisht, hashmap.get(null), what will  I get
-43. Explain the FailFast iterator and FailSafe iterator along with examples for each

 44. Explain lamda expression and functional expressions ?
 45. Why we are using functional annotation for functional interface
 46. Lets say you have two variable a and b, with values 5 and 10.
 Interchange value of a and b without using a temporary variable ?
 Will the program work for negative numbers ?